maximilianschwab/udacity_devops_engineer_capstone/README.md

 The infrastructure like network, EKS and so on are built via CloudFormation.
 The scripts for the differnet CloudFormation stacks can be found in the different folders of the aws folder.

+The Docker image can be found on Docker Hun under the following URL https://hub.docker.com/r/maximilianschwab/devops_capstone

+Or simply run `docker pull maximilianschwab/devops_capstone` to run the micro service locally in Docker.

 ## Steps in completing the project